 Your doctor will advise you to undergo a few tests before you start trying to get pregnant.
-Here are the two times when you can consider going for a thyroid function test:
+Here are the two times when you can consider going for a thyroid function test.

-Thyroid Profile Test before Trying to Conceive
+1. Thyroid Profile Test Before Trying to Conceive

-You should go to your doctor, when:
+You should go to your doctor, if:

-- Your family has a history of thyroid disorders
+- Your family has a history of thyroid disorders.

-- You’ve been trying to get pregnant for six months, but still are unsuccessful
+- You’ve been trying to get pregnant for six months, but still, are unsuccessful.

-- You experience symptoms like joint pain, muscle pain, hair loss, constipation, fatigue and lethargy, decreased libido, reduced heart rate and development of a goitre
+- You experience symptoms like joint pain, muscle pain, hair loss, constipation, fatigue and lethargy, decreased libido, reduced heart rate and development of a goitre.

-- You are intolerant to cold
+- You are intolerant to cold.

-- Your menstrual cycles are irregular, and you experience severe period pain
+- Your menstrual cycles are irregular, and you experience severe period pain.

-- You have already had more than two miscarriages
+- You have already had more than two miscarriages.

 - You gain weight rapidly and find it hard to shed the extra kilos even with exercise and a healthy diet

 The doctor will take your blood test to determine the levels of two thyroid hormones – thyroid stimulating hormone (TSH) and thyroxine (T4) in your body.
 If your T4 levels are low and TSH levels are high, then you might have hypothyroidism.
-If the vice-versa occurs, then that might mean irregular or no ovulation.
+If the vice versa occurs, then that might mean irregular or no ovulation.

-Thyroid Profile Test after Conceiving
+2. Thyroid Profile Test After Conceiving

 You should take the thyroid function test during the initial stages of your pregnancy, if:

-- If you have any of the above symptoms
+- If you have any of the above symptoms.

-- Your family has a history of thyroid disease
+- Your family has a history of thyroid disease.

-- You have an autoimmune disease like type 1 diabetes or lupus
+- You have an autoimmune disease like type 1 diabetes or lupus.

-- If you have had radiation to any part of your neck
+- If you have had radiation to any part of your neck.

-How can Hypothyroidism affect the Mother and the Baby?
+How Can Hypothyroidism Affect the Mother and the Baby?

-The most common treatment for hypothyroidism is in the form of a pill which your doctor will prescribe.
+The most common treatment for hypothyroidism is given in the form of a pill which your doctor will prescribe.
 The tablet contains synthetic thyroxine (identical to T4 produced by the thyroid gland) and is meant to substitute its deficiency in your body.
 Your doctor will advise you how often to take it and check your thyroid hormone levels every four weeks during the first three months, gradually adjusting the dosage till your thyroid function is back to normal again.

-What is Subclinical Hypothyroidism?
+What Is Subclinical Hypothyroidism?

 This is a mild form of hypothyroidism which may go unnoticed due to its apparent lack of symptoms.
 A TSH test can detect it, but in case it is found during pregnancy, undergoing hypothyroidism treatment is still the best option.
-Always better to be safe than sorry.

 Measures to Take During Pregnancy